f-Moumni/PayMyBuddy/README.md

 To run the app, go to folder `PayMyBuddyAPI`

 1. To set up the tables and data in the data base.
-For this, please run the sql commands present in the *schema.sql* file under the *resources* folder in the code base.
+For this, please run the sql commands present in the *schema.sql* file.

 2. Compile and generate the final jar by running command: `mvn package`